sajari/sdk-react/README.md

 **sajari-react-sdk** is a library of React Components for the [Sajari](https://www.sajari.com) search platform that helps you build fast and powerful search interfaces.

-React provides a simple and elegant way to structure your applications view.
-The Sajari React SDK provides a way to seemlessly integrate the Sajari patform into your new or existing React app through the use of easily composable Components.
+React provides a simple and elegant way to structure user interfaces.
+The Sajari React SDK provides a way to seemlessly integrate the Sajari platform into any React app through the use of easily composable Components.

-If you're looking for the vanilla Sajari javascript library, see [here](https://github.com/sajari/sajari-sdk-js/).
+We also provide a vanilla Sajari JS library [here](https://github.com/sajari/sajari-sdk-js/).

 ## Table of Contents